mmkal/handy-redis/commands/zadd.md

 @integer-reply, specifically:

-* The number of elements added to the sorted set, not including elements already existing for which the score was updated.
+* When used without optional arguments, the number of elements added to the sorted set (excluding score updates).
+* If the `CH` option is specified, the number of elements that were changed (added or updated).

 If the `INCR` option is specified, the return value will be @bulk-string-reply: